Teen gambling: What parents should know

 Gambling means risking money or a valuable object in a game, contest or activity where the end result depends on chance.
 Gambling can take many forms, such as:

-Playing card games such as poker or blackjack.
+- Betting card games (in person or online) like poker or blackjack.

 Most Canadian teens say they have gambled at least once, either at home or at school.
-So it’s important for parents to know when and how gambling can become a problem, and to be alert to their children’s habits.
+It’s important for parents to know when and how gambling can become a problem, and to be alert to a child’s habits.

 Are there gambling laws in Canada?

 Gambling in Canada is regulated by provincial and territorial governments.
-The legal gambling age ranges from 18 to 19, depending on the type of activity and the province/territory.
-Gambling activities that are organized by teens are not subject to laws.
+The legal gambling age ranges from 18 to 19, depending on the type of activity and the province or territory.

 When is gambling a problem?

 - frequently spends more money than they meant to.